p2panda/handbook/rfc/0001-schema/0001-schema.md

 🐼 Registered slothmail schema at log 12
 ```

-The *slothmail* schema's log was initialized in the local users log number 12.
+The *slothmail* schema's bamboo log was initialized in the local users log number 12.

 A couple of fields are added to the schema by reading from a migration definition: